thiagomsr20/Bannerlord-BetterSmithing/README.md

 2. Extract the files into the `Modules` folder in your Bannerlord installation directory.
 3. Enable the mod in the game launcher.

-## 📜 License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/yourusername/bannerlord-batch-mod/blob/main/LICENSE) file for details.

 ## 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.